mohammedjavidh17/Library-Book-Lend/README.md

 # DEMO
-Fisrt it will ckeck weather the person is member of library if yes it ask the QRcode of the book that they want to lend
+Fisrt program will ckeck weather the person is member of library if yes it ask the QRcode of the book that they want to lend